base on A boilerplate for Node.js web applications

 - OAuth for social logins (Sign in with / Login with)

-- Depending on your application need, obtain keys from Google, Facebook, X (Twitter), LinkedIn, Twitch, GitHub, Snapchat.
+- Depending on your application need, obtain keys from Google, Facebook, X (Twitter), LinkedIn, Twitch, GitHub.
 You don't have to obtain valid keys for any provider that you don't need.
 Just remove the buttons and links in the login and account pug views before your demo.

-- API keys for service providers in the API Examples if you are planning to use them.
+- API keys for service providers that you need in the API Examples if you are planning to use them.

 - MongoDB Atlas